DavidJFelix/djf.io/src/content/docs/blog/2025-02-04-on-running.md

 On the other hand, if you don't push these goals, you'll have a hard time progressing - you can't run longer, further, or faster if you don't run some combination of longer, further, or faster [^3].
 If you take a break from running (say, seasonally) or rest after an injury, you might notice a significant step backwards while you get back in the groove.
 Finding your pace means maintaining your fitness and staying disciplined to a schedule as much as it does not overtraining - it's a balance between commitment and setting achievable goals.
-For undertrainers, often, the most challenging part about running is just going outside and running every day you say you will[^4].
+For under-trainers, often, the most challenging part about running is just going outside and running every day you say you will[^4].
 Regularity helps build your ability, and helps you find a "macro-pace" for your training schedule.
 I think this this is actually more important to overall running success than your mile time or how far you can run on a single day.
 My mantra for finding my pace is, "the day serves the week, the week serves the month, the month serves the year," to remind myself that you can't have a good week without good days but also one good day that you overexert might harm your week.